lbergami/Notes/DW-Fundamentals/Notes.md

       | Factless fact | * Record the occurrence of a transaction that has no measurements <br/> * Record coverage or eligibility relationships

     * Transaction-grained fact tables
-      * Literally they are the tables where we store facts from our transactions.
-From a formal POV, they are defined as transaction-**grained** fact tables, because at the grain that defines the fact table
+      * Tables where we store facts from our transactions, formally defined as **grained** because they are at the grain that defines the fact table itself
       * It is possible to store two ore more facts in the same table only if the following rules apply:
         1. Facts are avaialble at the same level of granularity (i.e. same level of detail)
         2. Facts occurr simultaneosly